What is the Skills development levy (SDL)?

 Yes you can.
 Often a provider’s core business varies from the training being delivered.
-However an application for institutional accreditation can only be made to one ETQA.
+However an application for institutional accreditation can only be made to one Seta.

-My range of courses falls within different ETQAs.
-Which ETQA should I approach?
+My range of courses fall within different Setas.
+Which Seta should I approach?

-Your organisation should approach the ETQA where most of your training lies.
-An ETQA’s memorandum of understanding (MOU) with other ETQAs allows them to evaluate the programmes that do not fall within their scope.
+Your organisation should approach the Seta where most of your training lies.
+A Seta’s memorandum of understanding (MOU) with other Setas allows them to evaluate the programmes that do not fall within their scope.

-Where there are no standards, you will need to decide whether to leave it unaligned or accept a currently registered standard.
+Where there are no unit standards, you will need to decide whether to leave it unaligned or accept a currently registered unit standard.
 Unit standards can be reviewed on www.saqa.org.za